mixMugz/msfs2020-uimod/README.md

 ---
 <h2 align="center">WARNING!</h2>
-<h3>If you have installed any of my mod downloaded before `14 Nov 2020`, please remove it.
+<h3>If you have installed any of my mod downloaded before `27 Dec 2020`, please remove it.
 This version is not compatible with old mods and may lead to problems.</h3>

 ---